Love casts out fear

 “For God didn't give us a spirit of fear, but of power, love, and self-control.”

-So much of the old life ran on fear, and you may not have noticed because it was always there, the way you stop hearing a noise that never stops.
+So much of your old life ran on fear, and you may not have noticed because it was always there, the way you stop hearing a noise that never stops.
 Fear of failing, of exposure, of punishment, of being finally rejected once someone saw the real you.
-John names the single force that evicts it, and it is not willpower or positive thinking.
-It is being loved.
+John names the single force that evicts it, and it is not willpower; it is being loved.
 Perfect love casts out fear, he says, because love like that has no punishment waiting inside it.
 The more deeply you come to know yourself loved by God, not tolerated, not on probation, but truly loved, the more the old dread loses its footing and drains away.
 You were not handed a spirit of fear in the first place, and you are not required to live under one now.
 Let the perfect love of God move into the very rooms where fear has been living rent-free for years, and do not be surprised when the old terror finally has nowhere left to stand.